rivine/AtomicExchange.Ui/testplan.md

 - Enter the IP address of the peer.
 - Enter in 'Buy' an amount that's higher than your BTC Balance.
 - Enter in 'Sell' an amount of TFT.
-- Press the "Confirm Order" Button.
+- Press the 'Confirm Order' Button.

 #### Invalid IP Address
 - Enter an unvalid IP address. ( 21, ab, "!, ... )
 - Enter in 'Buy' a valid amount of BTC.
 - Enter in 'Sell' an amount of TFT.
-- Press the  "Confirm Order" Button.
+- Press the 'Confirm Order' Button.

 #### Wrong IP Address
 - Enter a wrong but valid IP address.
 - Enter in 'Buy' a valid amount of BTC.
 - Enter in 'Sell' an amount of TFT.
-- Press the  "Confirm Order" Button.
+- Press the 'Confirm Order' Button.

 #### Valid values
 - Enter the IP address of the peer.
 - Enter in 'Buy' an amount that's higher than your BTC Balance.
 - Enter in 'Sell' an amount of TFT.
-- Press the "Confirm Order" Button.
+- Press the 'Confirm Order' Button.

+### Balances updated
+- Balance BTC / TFT updated after redeem?

 ### Buy TFT / Sell BTC
 #### Insufficient amount